ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 * Apothecaries may be carried over from your previous Team Draft list at a cost 50,000 gold pieces each, or they may be let go.
 * Team re-rolls may be carried over from your previous Team Draft list at the cost shown on your team roster, or they may be let go.

 As well as hiring new players from your team roster, you can re-hire players from last season's Team Draft list.
 Players can be re-hired by paying their Current Value as shown on last season's Team Draft list, plus an agent's fee of 20,000 gold pieces for each previous season the player has taken part in.
-Simply copy the player's entire profilee across from your old Team Draft list, including any Niggling Injuries, any characteristic reductions and any unspent Star Player points:
+Simply copy the player's entire profile across from your old Team Draft list, including any Niggling Injuries, any characteristic reductions and any unspent Star Player points:

 * If the player has any Niggling Injuries, roll a D6 for each, applying a +1 modifier to the dice roll if the team has an apothecary:

 - On a roll of 4+, some rest and relaxation has worked wonders.
 The Niggling Injury you are rolling foris removed.
 - On a roll of 1-3, the player's injury has not yet fully healed.
 The Niggling Injury being rolled for remains.

-##### RE-DRAFTING TEMPORARILY RETIRED PLAYERS
+#### RE-DRAFTING TEMPORARILY RETIRED PLAYERS

 Additionally, players that temporarily retired during the last season can be re-hired as described previously by paying the cost shown for them on that season's Team Draft list.
 Hopefully the time off has helped them to recover from their injuries: